Medical Malpractice Lawyer Services

 If You’ve Suffered From Medical Malpractice, Call Gallagher and Hagopian Today

 If you or someone you love has experienced an incident of medical malpractice, don’t suffer alone.
 At Gallagher and Hagopian, our experienced team of attorneys and accident experts has won over $300 million in settlements and jury verdicts, and we are ready to fight for you today.
 We will do everything in our power to get you the maximum possible compensation so you can focus on putting your life back together.

 Remember, in the state of Florida, you must file a medical malpractice lawsuit within two years from the time of the original injury or after the injury was discovered.

 Just as with other types of accidents, never sign a settlement agreement or talk about your injuries and damages with anyone other than an experienced attorney.
 In addition, don’t permit anyone representing your doctor, hospital, or emergency room to record any statements you make until you speak to us.
-Our initial consultation is free and we will come to you.
+Our initial consultation is free.

 We are centrally located in Bradenton, FL which allows us to conveniently serve you no matter where you live in Manatee, Sarasota, and surrounding counties on the West Coast of Florida.